-Homework and Quiz Policy: Homework will be assigned every week at the completion of each topic.
-A weekly quiz will be given in class to make sure you are keeping up with the homework.
-There will be no makeups for missed quizzes.
+Homework and Quiz Policy: Hand In Homework will be assigned every week at the completion of each topic and is to be handed in at the beginning of class when due.
+A weekly quiz will be given via Cengage/Webassign to make sure you are keeping up with the homework.
+See Additional Syllabus information posted on the Instructor's Canvas page for further details.